 A love letter to Madeira

-I can’t believe it’s been four long months since we’ve last been together.
+I can’t believe it’s been many long months since we’ve last been together.
 The days without your incredibly bright and sunny nature are torturous and the cold nights away from your rocky shores are nothing short of a nightmare.
 Oh, how I wish we could be together again.
 Do you remember what fun we had?

 To spend another day frolicking in the lava pools at Porto Moniz would be completely magical.
 I’ll never forget what a grand time we had when I stood on the wall in the lava pool and the mighty Atlantic Ocean waves crashed over me and swept me into the icy cold pool, over and over again.
 The thrill of being engulfed in something so powerful is an experience I won’t soon forget.